Lellansin/node-scanf/README.md

 Do you want simplely shell script input which have formats and sync return?

-Do you want a sscanf like function to parse format strings?
+Do you want a `sscanf` like function to parse format strings?

-`scanf` is a C like scanf module for node.js which can help you with that.
+`scanf` is a C like scanf/sscanf module for node.js which can help you with that.

 ## Documentation